rhomobile/rhomobile-docs/docs/en/edge/guide/local_database.md

 ## Property Bag Model

-In a property bag model, all data is stored in a single table using the object-attribute-value pattern also referred to as the [Entity-attribute-value model](http://en.wikipedia.org/wiki/Entity-attribute-value_model).
-This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each ORM Model.
-You simply set whatever key-value pairs you want, and Rhom will store and sync it.
+In the property bag model, data is stored as key-value pairs in a single table using the object-attribute-value or [entity-attribute-value model](http://en.wikipedia.org/wiki/Entity-attribute-value_model).
+This model is sometimes referred to as 'open schema' because the fields (or keys) do not have to be defined in advance.
+Instead, the API stores and syncs all key-value pairs that are input.

 ### Advantages
-* Simple to use, it doesn’t require specifying attributes
+* Simple, doesn’t require advance attribute design
-* Data migrations are not necessary
 * Attributes can be added or removed without modifying the database schema
+* Requires no data migration following a schema change

 ### Disadvantages
-* For some applications, the database size may be significantly larger than fixed schema.
-This is because each attribute is indexed for fast lookup
+* The database size can be significantly larger than that of a fixed schema; all attributed are indexed
-* Sync process may be slightly slower because inserts are performed at attribute level
+* Sync process can be slower (because database insertions are performed at the attribute level)

 ## Fixed Schema Model

 In a fixed schema model, each model has a separate database table and each attribute exists as a column in the table.
-In this sense, fixed schema models are similar to traditional relational tables.
+In this sense, the fixed schema model is similar to the traditional relational database table.

 ### Advantages
-* Smaller database size, indexes can be specified only on specific attributes.
+* Smaller database size; indexes can be assigned to specific attributes
-* Sync process may perform faster because whole objects are inserted at a time.
+* Sync process may be faster because whole objects are inserted at once

 ### Disadvantages
-* Schema changes must be handled with data migrations.
+* Schema changes require data migration
-* Database performance may be slow unless you specify proper indexes.
+* Database performance may be slow without careful index specificity

 ## Ruby and JavaScript Access

+---------->>> UNDER CONSTRUCTIONS <<<-------------

-RhoMobile applications provide definition and CRUD access to your data models in both Ruby and JavaScript, however there are some differences in capabilties between the two.
+RhoMobile applications provide definition and access to create, read, update and delete (CRUD) operations on the data models in both Ruby and JavaScript apps.

+Differences in capabilties exist between the two languages.

 Please consult the API reference and guides for further information:

 * JavaScript [ORM API](../api/Orm) and [ORM Model API](../api/OrmModel)